JoelvanIngen/MinProg-AH/README.md

 ## Run
 By running main.py, there is a small UI that allows the user to enter a sequence and select an algorithm alongside paramaters and heuristcs.
+More information on these parameters and heuristics is read below.

 ## Separate Experiments (milestone)
-To run timed tests on simulated annealing algorithm: run experiments/iterate_sa.py, adjust sequence and timing as necessary.
+To run timed tests on (i.e. simulated annealing) algorithm: run experiments/iterate_sa.py, adjust sequence and timing as necessary.

 ## Algorithms
 **Brute Force**: Tries all possible combinations.
 Given enough time, this algorithm will find the best shape, but is impractical to run for sufficiently large proteins.